cc-conference/19/README.md

 J. Nelson Amaral, July 2018:

-- As of now, I cannot figure out how the site is generated automatically.
-It seems that the layout files should be generated automatically.
-But I cannot see where the menus are specified.
-Thus, to remove the "Program" and "Attending" menus (for which we do not have content at the moment), I commented out the corresponding <li> entries in the file _layouts/default.html
+- To remove the "Program" and "Attending" menus (for which there is no content when the site is first created for a new edition of the conference), comment out the corresponding <li> entries in the file _layouts/default.html

 - I also added CC18 to the "Previous CCs" at the bottom of the file _layouts/default.html